bitwarden/help/_articles/hosting/migration.md

 order: 03
 ---

-This article will walk your through migration procedures if you're moving from **Cloud to On-premise**, or from **on-premises to Cloud**.
+This article will walk your through migration procedures if you're moving from **Cloud to On-premises**, or from **on-premises to Cloud**.

 ## Migrate Cloud to On-premises